Presenting a United Front When You’re Not on the Same Page

 While it’s definitely easier and more beneficial for children when the adults in their lives provide consistency, the truth is that no two people are completely alike, and no two parents will handle situations exactly the same way.
 In fact, I believe that trying to always be “on the same page” can set couples up to be in competition with each other over whose approach is better.

 You and your partner have different histories and experiences that have shaped your individual values, attitudes, and beliefs.
-You have unique “triggers” – situations that evoke feelings of anger, resentment, or fear, or that make you feel guilty.
+You have unique “triggers” – thoughts that evoke feelings of anger, resentment, or fear, or that make you feel guilty.
 You have different expectations and standards rooted in the messages you received growing up.

 All of these factors come together to make up your parenting style.
 Understanding your parenting style is important because it allows you to identify your typical patterns of interaction with your kids.
 Once you know that, you’re about halfway to figuring out how to parent them most effectively (we’ll get to the other half in a moment).